MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/create-publisher-metadata.md

 ---
 title: Create Publisher Driver Metadata
 description: Describes the API call to create publisher driver package metadata for Partner Center submissions.
-author: vaganesh
+author: VanathiGanesh
-ms.author: vaganesh
+ms.author: VanathiGanesh
 ms.topic: article
 ms.date: 11/06/2019
 ---

 # Create Publisher Driver Metadata

-Use this method in the Microsoft Hardware API to create the Publisher Driver Metadata for a submission.
+Use this method in the Microsoft Hardware API to create the Publisher Driver Metadata for a submission that was shared with you.
+Publisher driver metadata cannot be created for inbox or system submissions.
 To learn more about the driver metadata package please see the [Driver package metadata](driver-package-metadata.md) page.

 ## Prerequisites